List of all Five Year Plans of India

 I. Its duration was from 1985 to 1990, under the leadership of Rajiv Gandhi.

 II.
-The objectives of this plan include the establishment of a self-sufficient economy, opportunities for productive employment.
+The objectives of this plan include the establishment of a self-sufficient economy, opportunities for productive employment, and up-gradation of technology.

-III.
-For the first time, the private sector got the priority over public sector.
+IV.
+For the first time, the private sector got priority over the public sector.

 V. Its growth target was 5.0% but it achieved 6.01%.